docker-archive/classicswarm/scheduler/strategy/README.md

 f8b693db9cd6        mysql:latest        "mysqld"            Up About a minute        running             192.168.0.42:49178->3306/tcp    node-1      db
 ```

-The container `frontend` was started on `node-2` because it was the node the
+The container `frontend` was started on `node-2` because it was the node with the
-least loaded already.
+fewest running containers.
 If two nodes have the same amount of available RAM and
-CPUs, the `spread` strategy prefers the node with least containers running.
+CPUs, the `spread` strategy prefers the node with the fewest containers running.

 ## BinPack strategy example